CosmoLike/cocoa/README.md

 Users will see a terminal that looks like this: `$(cocoapy38)(.local)`. *This is a feature, not a bug*!

-Why did we choose to have two separate bash environments?
-Users should be able to manipulate multiple Cocoa instances seamlessly, which is particularly useful when running chains in one instance while experimenting with code development in another.
-Consistency of the environment across all Cocoa instances is crucial, and the start_cocoa/stop_cocoa scripts handle the loading and unloading of environmental path variables for each Cocoa.
-All of them, however, depends on many of the same prerequisites, so it is advantageous to maintain the basic packages inside the shared conda cocoa environment.

 :four: **Step 4 of 5**: select the number of OpenMP cores

         $(cocoapy38)(.local) export OMP_PROC_BIND=close; export OMP_NUM_THREADS=4